dsmrreader/dsmr-reader/docs/how-to/installation/quick.rst

     If you need to restore a database backup with your existing data, this is the moment to do so.

-    Restoring a database backup? :doc:`See the FAQ for instructions <faq>`.
+    Restoring a database backup? :doc:`See the FAQ for instructions <../../reference/faq>`.

 DSMR-reader